Doctorate-Dissertation-SLU-Townes/TownesResearch2019A01/Docs/TownesResearch2019A01.md

 ## Binary Logistic Regression Analysis

-The following code chunk uses the new dichotomous variable `CRECbinomial` as the dependent variable in a binary logistic regression analysis.
+The following code chunk uses the new dichotomous variable `CRECbinary` as the dependent variable in a binary logistic regression analysis.
 It then displays the results.
-It also calculates the odds ratio, McFadden pseudo R-squared, confidence intervals for the coefficients, and Hosemer-Lemeshow goodness of fit test.
+It also calculates the odds ratio, various pseudo R-squared measures, confidence intervals for the coefficients, and Hosemer-Lemeshow goodness of fit test.

 ``` r